Minik Wallace: Return to Greenland

 Minik tried to get Peary to return him to Greenland, but was refused in 1907.
 Through contacts to a scientist, Minik was able to get a college scholarship despite having dropped out from school earlier, but his third bout of severe pneumonia, result of his earlier tuberculosis, made him abandon those plans.
 After suicide threats and an escape to Canada, Minik was sent to Greenland on a supply ship for Peary.
 Although Peary's supporters told the press they had sent Minik back "laden with gifts", the Canadian author Kenn Harper found documentation that the Inuit was returned to Greenland with little more than "the clothes on his back."

 By that time, Minik had forgotten Inuktun, his first language, and much of Inuit culture and skills; his life in Greenland was difficult.
-The elderly angakkuq, Soqqaq took him in and the Inuit taught him the adult skills he needed.
+The elderly angakkuq Soqqaq took him in and the Inuit taught him the adult skills he needed.
 Minik became a fine hunter, but also brought with him knowledge of life in America.
-His stories were found to be wildly embellished, as Minik stylized himself as former urban gangster.
-He was shortly and unhappily married.
+His stories were found to be wildly embellished, as Minik stylized himself as a former urban gangster.
+He was briefly and unhappily married.
 He eventually acted as a guide and translator for visitors, playing a key role in the Crocker Land Expedition of 1913–1917.
 At that time, Minik decided to return to the United States, and did so in 1916.

-Return to the United States
+Return to the United States and death

 In his application for United States citizenship in January 1917, filled out in New York, Mene Peary Wallace described himself as white, dark complexion, black hair, brown eyes, no other distinctive features, adding to the form that he was unmarried, and renounced his former citizenship of Denmark.

 After this return to the US, Minik worked at a variety of jobs; eventually he found work in a lumber camp in North Stratford, New Hampshire.
 His employer, Afton Hall, invited him to live with the Hall family, who treated him much like a son.
 Along with many of Hall's family and workers, Minik died during the 1918 flu pandemic, on 29 October 1918.
 He was buried in the Indian Stream Cemetery in Pittsburg, New Hampshire.

 Inuit burial

 In 1986, Kenn Harper wrote a book about Minik, entitled Give Me My Father's Body.
 Convinced that the remains of Qisuk and the three adult Inuit should be returned to Greenland, he tried to persuade the Museum of Natural History to do this, as well as working through the "red tape" of the US and Canadian governments.
 In 1993, Harper succeeded in having the Inuit remains returned.
-In Qaanaaq, he witnessed the Inuit funeral ceremony for the remains of Qisuk and the three tribesmen that had been taken to New York.
+In Qaanaaq, he witnessed the Inuit funeral ceremony for the remains of Qisuk and the three men that had been taken to New York.